nyorain/vil/docs/own/design.md

   will propagate through almost all of layer code, but also (b) a pain in the ass to test, which we would have to do to really make this a useful thing.
   So I don't know if it's a good idea at all.

+# On indirect copy

+So implementing an "indirect copy" via compute shaders seemed like a bad idea in the beginning.
+But seeing that CmdCopyBuffer itself might actually be implemented via a compute shader on desktop hardware (see e.g. mesas's radv driver), this does not seem such a bad idea anymore.
+And we won't really get around implementing something like this for raytracing anyways, can't found any tricks to get around it for CmdBuildAccelerationStructuresIndirect since we might not even have any upper bounds for data that is safe to read (like we do for indirect draw/dispatch).

+So, let's come up with a general indirect copy framework.
+We will built upon the first concept from node 1749.

+First, we always have a compute shader that prepares the command(s).
+In this case, it reads the buildRangeInfos and writes the commands into a buffer (we know its size beforehand).
+It might need to write out additional data.
+This command will also be able to determine the output size of the copy/copies.
+For hooked records where we need indirect copy we will allocate a large hostVisible buffer with a counter in the beginning into which we will output the copied data.
+Might need a second buffer with offset metadata (allocated at record time, opposed to the other buffer) so we can correctly retrieve everything later on.

+Second, we simply run CmdDispatchIndirect, possibly multiple times.
+For copying indexed data (might happen with indirect draw or accelStruct triangles), we just have an additional level of indirection.